Prepare for Adventure With PADI Club

 Monday

-Similan Island #4 & 5
+Similan NP: Similan Island #4 & 5

 Tuesday

-Similan Island #9
+Similan NP: Similan Island #7

 Wednesday